neilscudder/control-nodejs/README.md

 A minimum-security authentication framework provides an end user with a URL with embedded credentials that they may re-generate themselves.
 For each control URL there is a mathing Reset URL, which will re-generate both links.
 See notes on authentication, below.

-Minimal file sizes, 2 http requests and 0 bitmap graphics.
+Minimal file sizes and http requests.
 Depends on php, mongodb and [mpc](http://git.musicpd.org/cgit/master/mpc.git/).

 GUI download size: 3.74kb<br>
 Requests: 2<br>